quarkifii/quarkifimagiq-socket-examples/README.md

 All Examples then follow the same code as the reference to turn On or Off the Quarkifi MagIQ Smart Socket

+For reporting any issue please mail us at support@quarkifi.com